A quick reference on homeless veterans for media professionals:

 Although flawless counts are impossible to come by – the transient nature of homeless populations presents a major difficulty – the U.S. Department of Housing and Urban Development (HUD) estimates that 39,471 veterans are homeless on any given night.
 Over the course of a year, approximately twice that many experience homelessness.
 Only 7% of the general population can claim veteran status, but nearly 13% of the homeless adult population are veterans.

-The number of homeless veterans has decreased by 33% since 2010, according to HUD's Annual Homelessness Assessment Report to Congress (AHAR).
+The number of homeless veterans has decreased by about 50% since 2009, according to HUD's Annual Homelessness Assessment Report to Congress (AHAR).

 To obtain the most up-to-date local estimates, contact the homeless coordinator at your nearest VA medical center or the Office of the Mayor or county government serving your area.